 About Ceylon Orange Pekoe:

-Orange Pekoe is one of the most loved terms in the tea trade.
-Contrary to popular belief, the term has nothing to do with the color or flavor orange.
-Orange Pekoe refers to a grading system in which tea leaves are separated by leaf size.
-Orange pekoe consists of whole new leaves and buds.
+Orange Pekoe is a popular term in the tea trade.
+Contrary to what many people think, the term has nothing to do with the color or flavor orange, rather it refers to a grading system in which tea leaves are separated by leaf size.
+Orange pekoe consists of whole leaves and buds of the younger variety.
 Other categories include Flowery Orange Pekoe (FOP; extra large leaves), Broken Orange Pekoe (BOP; broken leaves), and many other variations.
 This grading system is used especially in the countries of India, Sri Lanka, Bangladesh, Vietnam, Indonesia, and Kenya.
 Ceylon Orange Pekoe originates in Sri Lanka.